Angie1313/GetCreativeLab/README.md

 Create a small program in the next five minutes that takes user input using a scanner and any data type.
 Display the value input.
 Then, perform some type of manipulation on that value and display that result.
+Please use ALL data types and ALL operators.